dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 The main purpose of this website is to give some more detailed explanations & answer questions about the software for those who have them ...& update on any new progress we may (or may not) make.

 I'll take you through the build & verification process, but for me it was first important to understand the basic workings of an ergometer.
 I have never actually done any rowing, so I needed some intuition to guide me.
 For that, I found a really great [physical model](http://home.hccnet.nl/m.holst/Ergo.pdf).
-I built up my own numerical version of this which is posted in the excel spreadsheet ... more on that soon.
+I built up my own numerical version of this which is posted in the excel spreadsheet, but more on that soon.

 ## S.T.E.M.

 Rowing is about energy conversion - from the rower into either the movement of the boat on the water, or the flywheel on the erg.
 For the erg, all you really need to do is accurately measure the instantaneous rotation rate of the flywheel and keep track of it.
 Intuitively obvious?
-If so, skip the model ... otherwise, here's some background
+If so, skip the model.
+Otherwise, here's some background

 ### Model
 Before diving into the software, here is more about the numerical model and how you can infer power, distance rowed and a bunch of other interesting things.
 I found this really important to understand before I sat down to do the software.